Skip to content

 Twilio Sends WhatsApp responses

-Workflow Tools Calls external workflows for profile creation and bottleneck tracking
+Workflow Tools Calls sub-workflows for profile creation and bottleneck updates

-Respond to Webhook Returns HTTP responses to webhook calls
+Respond to Webhook Returns HTTP responses to Twilio

 External Services & Credentials Required